George Pettinico, Ph. D.

 PhD, University of Massachusetts

 Dr George Pettinico is an active researcher in the area of marketing.
-He is published in the Journal of Consumer Marketing, the Journal of Consumer Affairs, Health Marketing Quarterly, and has presented his research at national conferences.
+He has published articles in the Journal of Consumer Marketing, the Journal of Consumer Affairs, Health Marketing Quarterly, published a book in 2020, and presented his research at national conferences.
 His research interests include consumer interactions with technology, and how consumers use products to communicate their self-image.

-Professor Pettinico has more than 15 years experience in various industry marketing roles; working for both a small business and a large multi-national corporation.
-He regularly incorporates his extensive knowledge of marketing research and strategy, as well as team management, into his classroom teaching.
+Before becoming a professor, Dr. Pettinico worked for 15+ years in various industry marketing roles; working for both a small business and a large multi-national healthcare corporation.
+He regularly incorporates his extensive on-the-job marketing experience, as well as team management, into his classroom teaching.

-Dr Pettinico teaches classes in digital marketing, consumer behavior and principles of marketing.
+Dr Pettinico teaches undergraduate classes in digital marketing, consumer behavior and principles of marketing, and teaches MBA classes in marketing techniques and strategy.

-Pettinico, George, George R. Milne and Elizabeth G. Miller (2019), “Quantification of Self in Third-Party Administered Wellness Programs: The Impact of Perceived Self-Empowerment,” with George R. Milne and Elizabeth G. Miller, Journal of Consumer Affairs – accepted for publication March 2019.
+Pettinico, George, George R. Milne and Elizabeth G. Miller (2020), “Quantification of Self in Third-Party Administered Wellness Programs: The Impact of Perceived Self-Empowerment,” with George R. Milne and Elizabeth G. Miller, Journal of Consumer Affairs, 54(1), 159-176.

-Pettinico, George and Kathleen Debevec (2019), “The Positive Effects Of Explaining The Underlying Mechanisms (How It Works) When Promoting Healthy Behaviors,” Health Marketing Quarterly – accepted for publication in June 2018, slated for mid-2019 publication in Volume 36 (3).
+Pettinico, George and Kathleen Debevec (2020), “The Positive Effects Of Explaining The Underlying Mechanisms (How It Works) When Promoting Healthy Behaviors,” Health Marketing Quarterly, 37(1), 58-72.

 Milne, George R., George Pettinico, Fatima Hajjat and Ereni Markos (2017), “Information Sensitivity Typology: Mapping the Degree and Type of Risk Consumers Perceive in Personal Data Sharing,” Journal of Consumer Affairs, 51(1), 133-161.